Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 This service allows you to use Spring Boot, an open-source framework for Java application development, as a managed service.
 It is designed to simplify the development of production-ready Java applications by providing a platform that eliminates much of the manual configuration required by the traditional Spring framework and reduces the need for server provisioning and dependency management.
 With a preconfigured environment optimized for the Spring Boot framework, the service allows teams to focus on developing business features, reducing release times and costs.

-It integrates with DevOps tools and leading cloud services, offering scalability, managed updates, and continuous monitoring.
+The service is sized for single containers.
+Each container has 16 GB of storage.

 #### Features and Advantages